r3glisss/config-files/README.md

 # My environment files :rocket:

-*IMPORTANT:* These are primarily meant for inspiration.
-I wouldn't just blindly use them!
+**IMPORTANT:** These are primarily meant for inspiration.
+It includes the following configurations:
+- zsh
+- bash
+- tmux
+- vim